pawap90/blog-articles/20210209-npm-scripts/20210209-npm-scripts.md

 So to get the higher level of detail we could use `npm run <script> -ddd` or `npm run <script> --loglevel silly`.

 # Referencing scripts from files
 You can execute scripts from files.
-This can be useful for specially complex scripts.
-However, it doesn't add much value if your script is short and simple.
+This can be useful for especially complex scripts.
+However, it doesn't add much value if your script is short and straightforward.

 Consider this example:
 ```json